 I would be in a point where not only I would benefit from my wealth, but the people surrounding me as well.
 That’s something beautiful that I would like to achieve.

-If you want to keep learning about financial freedom, I recommend you read the following posts:
+If you want to keep learning about financial freedom, I recommend that you read the following posts: